Comcast: Adelphia purchase

 In April 2005, Comcast and Time Warner Cable announced plans to buy the assets of bankrupted Adelphia Cable.
 The two companies paid a total of $17.6 billion in the deal that was finalized in the second quarter of 2006—after the U.S. Federal Communications Commission (FCC) completed a seven-month investigation without raising an objection.
 Time Warner Cable became the second-largest cable provider in the U.S., ranking behind Comcast.
 As part of the deal, Time Warner Cable and Comcast traded existing subscribers in order to consolidate them into larger geographic clusters.

 In August 2006, Comcast and Time Warner Cable dissolved a 50/50 partnership that controlled the systems in the Houston, Southwest Texas, San Antonio, and Kansas City markets under the Time Warner Cable brand.
 After the dissolution, Comcast obtained the Houston system, and Time Warner retained the others.
 On January 1, 2007, Comcast officially took control of the Houston system but continued to operate under the Time Warner Cable brand until June 19, 2007.

+Strata

+Comcast acquired Strata Marketing Inc. in 2005.The company that became Strata was founded in 1983 by Roger Skolnik, PhD, an adjunct professor at the University of Illinois at Chicago.
+Skolnik had been national program director for Westinghouse Broadcasting (Group W), based at WIND (AM) Chicago, before moving to WRIF Detroit and ABC-owned WDAI (now WLS-FM) in Chicago.
+These experiences led him to develop methods for analyzing radio audience information and making it available for both sales and programming.
+To develop and market software tools for these methods he launched Media Service Concepts.
+Skolnik's first MSC product was Radio RECALL, programmed by Kevin Killion (whose Stone House Systems, Inc. later created the TView television planning system).
+Renamed as Strata Marketing, the company originally developed tools for radio stations to use in interpreting and understanding Arbitron radio surveys.
+Skolnik continued to guide Strata until his death in 1994.